theblackbubble/jcms3/README.md

 ## How to integrate JG Boilerplate 2 with Joomla!
 CMS

-JG Boilerplate 2 includes [JoomGap Simple Library 2](https://github.com/JoomGap/JGSimple2) to integrate Joomla!
+JG Boilerplate 2 includes [JoomGap Simple Library](https://github.com/JoomGap/JGSimple) to integrate Joomla!
 CMS.

 A call to Joomla! can be simply implemented in this way: